connixu/studious_pancake/Sampson_Monk_Networks/Sampson_Monk_Networks.md

     ##
     ## Number of Fisher Scoring iterations: 5

-As I hypothesized at first (in Question 1), I think that the small size of the cloisters has led to really low p-values for most coefficients in my two models - all but the coefficient for **in-deg nin** vs expulsion were not even statistically significant at the 90% level.
+As I hypothesized at first, I think that the small size of the cloisters has led to really low p-values for most coefficients in my two models - all but the coefficient for **in-deg nin** vs expulsion were not even statistically significant at the 90% level.